sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/explanations/executors/index.md

 # Using executors

-If one or several executors are registered with the Sourcegraph instance, they will be used to create changesets by default.
+If one or more Batch Changes executors are registered with the Sourcegraph instance, they will be used to create changesets by default.
 You can choose to use your local environment to compute the changeset by adding the `--local` flag to the CLI command.

 When running a batch change, the executor will attempt to pull missing container images.
-The environment running the executor must have access to the docker registry hosting the requested images.
+The environment running the executor must have access to the Docker registry hosting the requested images.

 ## Who has access to executors

-All batch changes users on your Sourcegraph instance have access to executors.
+All Batch Changes users on your Sourcegraph instance have access to executors.

 ## Debugging